domZippilli/gcs-inventory-loader/README.md

 It can be very useful to have an inventory of your GCS objects and their metadata, particularly in a powerful database like BigQuery.
 The GCS listing API supports filtering by prefixes, but more complex queries can't be done via API.
 Using a database, you can find out lots of information about the data you have in GCS, such as finding very large objects, very old or stale objects, etc.

 This utility will help you bulk load an object listing to stdout, or directly into BigQuery.
-It doesn't help with keeping your database incrementally up-to-date, though that is easily achieved with either [Audit Logging](https://cloud.google.com/storage/docs/audit-logs) or [PubSub Notifications](https://cloud.google.com/storage/docs/pubsub-notifications).
+It can also help you keep your inventory up-to-date with the listen command.

 The implementation here takes the approach of listing buckets and sending each page to a worker in a thread pool for processing and streaming into BigQuery.
 Throughput rates of 15s per 100,000 objects have been achieved with moderately sized (32 vCPU) virtual machines.
 This works out to 2 minutes and 30 seconds per million objects.
 Note that this throughput is _per process_ -- simply shard the bucket namespace across multiple projects to increase this throughput.